Stochastic Analysis of Entanglement-assisted Quantum Communication Channels: Stochastic Model

 \section{Stochastic Model}

-Throughout this paper, we will use $n$ as a scaling parameter, and the limiting results will be understood as $n\to \infty$.
 Consider the entanglement-assisted queueing system depicted in \Cref{fig:queueing_system}.
+Throughout this paper, we will use the letter $n$ as a scaling parameter, and the limiting results will be understood as $n\to \infty$.
+The scaling factor $n$ reflects the separation in time scales between the entanglement generation at queue $B$ and message arrivals at queue $A$, which differ by several orders of magnitude.
+This arises from the fast generation of entanglements between two nodes, typically involving the transmission of a single photon, in contrast to classical messages that evolve on longer time scales governed by message sizes, network congestion and latency.
+The use of such a non-physical asymptotic large parameter $n$ (or a small parameter $1/n$) is common in the literature on fluid and diffusion limits of queues \citep{Perry2013Fluid}, multiscale approximation in \acp{CRN} \cite{Kang:2013:STM,Ganguly2026tQSSA,Kang:2014:CLT}.

 Let $\nX (t) \defeq (X_A^{(n)}(t), X_B^{(n)}(t))$, where $X_A^{(n)}(t)$, and $X_B^{(n)}(t)$ are the queue lengths at the queues $A$ and~$B$ respectively at time $t$.
 Assume that $\nX (0)=(0, 0)$, \ie, the queues are empty initially.
 This assumption is made only for the sake of simplicity, and does not affect the generality of our results as long as the initial state is independent of parameter $n$.
 If it does depend on $n$, we need to make additional assumptions about how the initial state scales with $n$.
 Since it does not bring any new mathematical challenges, we simply assume $\nX(0)=(0,0)$.
-In order to describe the dynamics of the process $\nX$, let us define the propensity functions
+In order to describe the dynamics of the process $\nX$, let us define the rate functions

 and